top of page

 • 3 min read

-I was reading the news this morning—a habit I’ve been questioning lately.
-I find myself caught between wanting to stay informed and wanting to ease the sustained psychological load of ongoing geopolitical turmoil.
+I was reading the news this morning - a habit I’ve been questioning lately.
+An in doing so, I find myself caught between wanting to stay informed and wanting to ease the sustained psychological load of ongoing geopolitical turmoil.

-Increasingly, war, economic instability, political division, climate anxiety, and rapid technological change arrive not as isolated events, but as a constant background hum to life.
-A hum that gets ever louder and ever closer with each passing week.
-I know I’m not alone with this and I think that for many of us the dominant experience is not panic—it is something quieter and more disabling.
+Increasingly, war, economic instability, political division, climate anxiety, and rapid change arrive as a constant background hum to life - a hum that gets ever louder and ever closer with each passing week.
+I know I’m not alone with this and I think that for many of us the dominant experience is not panic but something quieter and more disabling.

 • helplessness